 - Use paper towels to pat short ribs dry.
 In a shallow dish combine flour, salt and black pepper.
 Dredge short ribs through flour mixture to coat.
 Shake excess flour off and set aside.

-- Once seared, add all beef short ribs and onion back into the dutch oven.
-Lower the heat to medium or medium-low.
+- Once seared, add all beef short ribs and onion back into the dutch oven (or slow cooker).
+Lower the stovetop heat to medium or medium-low.
 Pour marinade over short ribs and arrange so the ribs are mostly submerged in the liquid.
 Bring to a low simmer.
-Once simmering, cover the dutch oven with the lid and transfer to the preheated oven.
-Allow ribs to braise in the oven for 3 - 4 hours (See Note: b.) or until fork tender.
+Once simmering, cover the dutch oven (or slow cooker) with the lid and transfer to the preheated oven (or slow cooker heating element).
+Allow ribs to braise in the oven for 3 - 4 hours in the oven (See Note: b.) (or 5 - 6 hours over medium heat on the slow cooker) until fork tender.

-- Remove the dutch oven from the oven and remove the lid.
+- Remove the dutch oven from the oven (or remove slow cooker from heating element) and remove the lid.
 Allow to cool at room temperature until it is done steaming.
 Then, transfer to the refrigerator with a vented lid.
 For the best results, allow to chill overnight.

 - The next day, use a spoon to remove and discard the congealed layer of fat from the top of the braising liquid.
 Use tongs to remove beef ribs and onion and set aside.
 Bring the braising liquid to a simmer on the stove top over medium heat.
 Allow the sauce to reduce for 15 - 20 minutes or until thick enough to coat the back of a spoon.

 - Add beef ribs back into the dutch oven and lower heat slightly, to medium-low.
-Allow the beef ribs to heat up gently in the sauce for 10 - 15 minutes or until hot and tender.
+Allow the beef ribs to heat up gently in the sauce for 10 - 15 minutes (or for 30+ minutes on the slow cooker warm setting) or until hot and tender.
 Use tongs to swirl the beef ribs in the thickened sauce to glaze.
 Serve hot with sides and garnish with green onions, sesame seeds or sliced radish, as desired.
 Enjoy!

 *Unless otherwise noted, foodworthfeed recipes are developed using Diamond Crystal brand kosher salt.
 If using iodized or table salt, reduce quantities by about half.